18.5 – Selecting the best model

 Example: A multiple linear model

-For illustration, here’s an example output following a run with the linear model function on an experimental data set.
+For illustration, here’s an example output following a run with the linear model function on a portion of the Kaggle Cardiovascular disease data set.

 Question.
 Write out the equation in symbol form.

-was less than 0.05 (and therefore statistically significant).
-We report the value (0.0103521 → I would round to 0.01), and note that those who had more cholesterol in their diet per day, those individuals tended to have higher BMI (e.g., the sign of the coefficient — and I related the coefficient back to the most important thing about your study — the biological interpretation).
+We report the value (I would round to 7.5) for cholesterol on SBP (Table 1), and note that those who had elevated serum cholesterol levels tended to have higher systolic blood pressure (e.g., the sign of the coefficient — and I related the coefficient back to the most important thing about your study — the biological interpretation).
+Repeat the same for the other significant coefficients.

 Now’s a good time to be clear about HOW you report statistical results.
 DO NOT SIMPLY COPY AND PASTE EVERYTHING into your report.
 Now, for the estimates above, you would report everything, but not all of the figures.
 Here’s how the output should be reported in your Project paper.